-The course descriptions listed are supplemented by a file of course syllabi in the Office of the Academic Vice President.
+The course descriptions listed are supplemented by a file of course syllabi in the Office of the Associate Vice President for Academic Affairs.
 Cross-listed courses are listed in every department in which they are cross-listed but only described in one department.
 All cross-listings are noted by the word "Also" followed by the cross-listed course number.